LET’S SEE – WHAT LEVEL

 Level 1.
 Cool, calm & collected.
 You may or may not actually be happy, but definitely not angry, anxious or irritated

 Level 3.
-Irritation & frustration are fairly high, just starting to effect your behavior.
+Irritation & frustration are fairly high, just starting to affect your behavior.
 It is almost impossible to relax & it’s getting harder to put things in perspective or have empathy for others

 Level 4.
 People are really starting to bother you, so you don’t have much patience.
 You usually don’t say anything, still stuffing the anger.
 You don’t feel settled at all, but can still focus enough to make realistic decisions